KahWee - Web Development, AI Tools & Tech Trends

 • Paid: $5/month for 10M requests

-For a static blog: Both are $0/month unless you exceed 500 builds monthly or add dynamic features.
-I've been on the free tier for years.
+For a static blog: both cost $0/month unless you exceed 500 builds or add dynamic features.
+I have been on the free tier for years.

-Pages runs on Workers infrastructure.
-The migration is changing one property in your config:
+Pages already runs on Workers infrastructure.
+Change one property in your config:

 - pages_build_output_dir: "./dist"